jona737a/MrFinishLine/README.md

 ﻿# MrFinishLine
-A project where we tried animations with
+A project where we tried animations with sass